Bloomca/veles/docs/frameworks-difference.md

 ## Veles' drawbacks

-The library is pretty much in alpha state, and there are several missing concepts:

-- Portals
-- Not ideal TypeScript support
-- No server rendering (this one is not planned to be supported)
+`Veles` strives to provide a small core of features.
+For example, server rendering is not really planned to support, at least right now.